sgrodzicki/sencha-touch/docs/guides/navigation_view/README.md

 ## Creating a simple Navigation View

 Creating a Navigation View is just like creating other containers.
-You use {@link Ext#create} to create your Navigation View instance, and the only configuration you need to add is {@link Ext.navigation.View#cfg-items items}.
+You use {@link Ext.ClassManager#create} to create your Navigation View instance, and the only configuration you need to add is {@link Ext.navigation.View#cfg-items items}.

     @example
     var view = Ext.create('Ext.navigation.View', {